solidoss/solidframe/libraries/frame/ipc/README.md

 A process-to-process communication (message exchange) engine via plain/secured TCP.

-## Characteristics
+## Features

 * C++ only (no IDLs).
 * Per recipient connection pool.
 * Asynchronous.
 Uses SolidFrame's aio asynchronous communication library.
 * Buffer oriented message serialization engine: the messages get serialized (marshaled) one fixed sized buffer at a time.
 This further enables:
 	* Sending messages that are bigger than the system memory (e.g. a message with a 100GB file).
 	* Message multiplexing.
 Messages from the send queue are sent in parallel on the same connection.
-This means for example that one can send multiple small messages while also sending one (or more) huge message(s).
+This means for example that multiple small messages can be send while also sending one (or more) huge message(s).
-* Support for buffer level compression.
-The library can compress (using a pluggable algorithm) a buffer before writing it on the socket.
-In future versions of the library the commpession will be adaptable.
 * Able to limit the number of pending connections - if a name resove returns 100 IP addresses, it does not create as many connections.
 * Scale up the number of connections based on the number of messages on send queue and up to a configurable limit.
 * Rescale up after a network failure.